As a caregiver of someone with Parkinson's disease, you have a lot to do:

 - Learn as much as you can about your loved one's disease.
 That way you'll understand what changes to expect in your loved one's behavior or symptoms and how you can best help when those changes occur.

-Let your loved one participate.
+- Let your loved one participate.
 Don't try to do everything for your loved one.
-Allow him or her the time to complete daily activities on his or her own, such as dressing.
+Allow them the time to complete daily activities on their own, such as dressing.

-Consult your loved one about his or her family affairs.
+- Consult your loved one about their family affairs.
 Although it's not easy to discuss these topics, you should be informed of your loved one's wishes regarding a living will, durable power of attorney, and do-not-resuscitate (DNR) order.

 Challenges You as a Caregiver Are Likely to Face

 There are challenges that a person with Parkinson's disease confronts.
 First, the disease can vary from day to day.
-There will be times when he or she can function almost normally and then other times when he or she will be very dependent.
+There will be times when they can function almost normally and then other times when they will be very dependent.
 This is a natural part of the disease.
 But it can make a caregiver feel that the person is being unnecessarily demanding or manipulative.
 Keep in mind that Parkinson's is unpredictable and each day can pose new challenges for you and your loved one.